-This month we’ll take a look at Direct Comparison and also some adjustments to valuation.
+This month we’ll take a look at Direct Comparison method of Commercial Valuation, and also some adjustments to valuation.
 In a lot of respects, Direct Comparison is the simplest method of valuation.
 It’s very useful as a gross-error check against other valuation methodologies or if they aren’t available, then it may become the primary method of determining value.
 It’s the most straight forward method and can easily be used when there are sufficiently similar properties to compare against, and it is also the most reliable and favoured approach when valuing non-income producing properties.

 We’ll also look at adjusting our valuation for reversionary changes.